idptools/goose/README.md

 ### Generating sequences by specifying fractions of amino acids in Python

 The ``create.seq_fractions()`` function lets you create sequences predicted to be disordered with specified fractions of various amino acids.
-With this function, you can specify multiple amino acids simultaneously, and each fraction should be specified using a decimal value (for example, if you want one tenth of the amino acids to be alanine use A=0.1).
+With this function, you can specify multiple amino acids simultaneously, and each fraction should be specified using a decimal value (for example, if you want one-tenth of the amino acids to be alanine use `A=0.1`).

-For each amino acid, possible maximum values are as follows -
+For each amino acid, the default maximum values are as follows -

 	"A" - 0 : 0.9,
 	"R" - 0 : 1.0,
 	"N" - 0 : 1.0,
 	"D" - 0 : 1.0,
 	"C" - 0 : 0.16,
 	"Q" - 0 : 0.72,
 	"E" - 0 : 1.0,
 	"G" - 0 : 1.0,
 	"H" - 0 : 1.0,
 	"I" - 0 : 0.2,
 	"L" - 0 : 0.26,
 	"K" - 0 : 1.0,
 	"M" - 0 : 0.26,
 	"F" - 0 : 0.18,
 	"P" - 0 : 0.94,
 	"S" - 0 : 0.88,
 	"T" - 0 : 0.76,
 	"W" - 0 : 0.22,
 	"Y" - 0 : 0.22,
 	"V" - 0 : 0.3

-``cutoff`` - In addition, like with the creating sequences with properties functionality, you can also specify the disorder cutoff threshold by specifying ``cutoff``.
+Note that if you pass in requested fractions those fractions must add up to equal or less than 1.

+In addition to specifying the specific amino acid fractions, other parameters can be passed to the `create.seq_fractions()` function:

+1. `cutoff`:  The disorder cutoff used defines a threshold GOOSE uses to selected/reject sequences.
 A higher cutoff means higher confidence that the sequence is disordered.
 The default value is 0.6.
-If you are having difficulty making your sequence, you might want to try lowering the cutoff value.
+If you have difficulty making your sequence, you might want to try lowering the cutoff value.

-**Examples**
+2. `attempts`: The number of attempts defines how many times GOOSE will try to generate a desired sequence.
+This is relevant because certain parameter combinations of values are more challenging than others, and GOOSE implements a stochastic design algorithm such that different sequences are generated every time.
+For harder sequence compositions, you may need to increase this from the default value of 100.

+3. `max_aa_fractions`: If you wish to generate sequences with extreme compositions it may be necessary to over-ride the default max fractional values.
+This can be achieved by passing a max_aa_fractions dictionary, which should specify key-value pairs for amino acid-max fraction information.

+#### Examples

-**Just specifying a single amino acid fraction -**
+**Just specifying a single amino acid fraction:**

     create.seq_fractions(100, Q=0.3)
     'QEQNGVDQQETTPRQDYPGNQQPNQQAEGQQMQSTKMHDQHDSVNEDQEQNQNPWGHQPHMKGESNSSAREAQSEDQQNQAQNQQQNHDSTQQQDGQMDQ'

 **Note**: Some fractions of amino acids are simply not possible.
 For example, GOOSE cannot make a sequence with W (tryptophan) greater than 0.2!

-**Specifying multiple amino acids -**
+**Specifying multiple amino acids:**

     create.seq_fractions(100, Q=0.3, S=0.3, E=0.1)
     'QEQQSQKASQSQVESQDSSESSAPGSSQMHQQQSQSQEGMEQHQSSVGNSSSYPQSEQSEQQRQQSSQDQQQQSSSQTSEENSQSRQHDMSDTEMSGSQR'

 **Note** -
-Some combinations of amino acids are simply not possible to make that are predicted to be disorded.
+Some combinations of amino acids are simply not possible to make that are predicted to be disordered using the default settings.
 For example, while you can have up to 0.2 for W, if you have 0.18 for W and 0.16 for Y (both below their maximums), the total number of aromatic residues makes it unlikely that the sequence will be predicted to be disordered.

-**Specifying none of a specific amino acids -**
+**Specifying none of a specific amino acids:**
 If you want to exclude an amino acid, you can set it equal to 0.

     create.seq_fractions(50, A=0)
     'NKERPTGSWDEPPFDEGSSGMTNEDMGNKPYPTTDMQPEKWPQNDQQGST'

+**Overriding default max fractions:**

+	create.seq_fractions(100, Y=0.5, max_aa_fractions={'Y':1})
+	'SSYYYYYSYSSYYSYSSGHYYSYSSYYYSSSYYSSYGGTYGYYSYSYGYYSSYYYSYSSNYYYYYYYYSSYGNSGYGGYYSYYSSSQHHYSSYYYSYYSY'